SHANGHAI COOPERATION ORGANIZATION (SCO)

 Strength

-• The SCO has a strategically important role in Asia due to its geographical significance – this enables it to control the Central Asia and limit the American influence in region.
+• The SCO has a strategically important role in Asia due to its geographical significance – this enables it to control Central Asia and limit the American influence in the region.

 SCO RATS:

 Regional Anti-Terrorist Structure (RATS) of SCO is a permanent body based in Tashkent, Uzbekistan.
 The objective of RATS is based upon the Shanghai Convention on Combating Terrorism, Separatism and Extremism.
-RATS possess information on terrorist organisations and terrorists.
+RATS possess information on terrorist organizations and terrorists.

-The military exercise ‘Peace Mission 2018’ was conducted in Russia and became the1st platform after UN Peace Mission Peace Keeping Missions for joint military engagement between India and Pakistan.
+The military exercise ‘Peace Mission 2018’ was conducted in Russia and became the1st platform after UN Peace Mission Peacekeeping Missions for joint military engagement between India and Pakistan.

 Operations

-• Initially, the SCO focused on mutual intraregional efforts to curb terrorism, separatism and extremism in Central Asia.
+• Initially, the SCO focused on mutual intra-regional efforts to curb terrorism, separatism and extremism in Central Asia.

 How does the West view SCO ?

-• In 2005, the Astana declarationcalled for SCO countries to work on a “joint SCO response to situations that threaten peace, security and stability in the region”, indicating the group’s strategic ambitions
+• In 2005, the Astana declaration called for SCO countries to work on a “joint SCO response to situations that threaten peace, security and stability in the region”, indicating the group’s strategic ambitions

 • Western and NATO concerns were heightened when they placed heavy sanctions against Russia for its actions in Crimea, but China came to Russia’s aid, signing a 30-year, $400 billion gas pipeline framework agreement.

-Bishkek Summit of 2019
+India’s Active Engagement at SCO Bishkek Summit 2019

 • Marked the second year in which India participated as a full member.

-• Honourable Prime Minister Narendra Modi in his address to the SCO leaders presented his vision for the organization in the form of Health(healthcare cooperation, economic cooperation, alternate energy, literature and culture, terrorism-free society and humanitarian cooperation).
+• Honorable Prime Minister Narendra Modi in his address to the SCO leaders presented his vision for the organization in the form of Health(healthcare cooperation, economic cooperation, alternate energy, literature and culture, terrorism-free society and humanitarian cooperation).

 • He called upon member states to ensure that nations which support, promote or finance terror must be held accountable – referring to Pakistan without explicitly naming it.

-• The declaration called for ‘consistent implementation’ of the Joint Comprehensive Plan of Action (Iran nuclear deal) and asked all participants ‘for comprehensive and effective implementation of the document,’ a year after US pulled out of it.
+• The declaration called for ‘consistent implementation’ of the Joint Comprehensive Plan of Action (Iran nuclear deal) and asked all participants ‘for comprehensive and effective implementation of the document,’ a year after the US pulled out of it.

 • The Indian position of an ‘Afghan-led, Afghan-owned and Afghan-controlled inclusive peace process’ was similarly highlighted by the prime minister.

-• Russian leader invited Modi to be the chief guest at the Eastern Economic Forum in Vladivostok in September, which would also see the annual bilateral summit being held alongside the same.
+• The Russian leader invited Modi to be the chief guest at the Eastern Economic Forum in Vladivostok in September, which would also see the annual bilateral summit being held alongside the same.

-• The India-China bilateral, coming after successful listing of Masood Azhar as a global terrorist, led to the decision to expedite border talks and plans to mark the 70th anniversary of establishment of diplomatic relations.
+• The India-China bilateral, coming after the successful listing of Masood Azhar as a global terrorist, led to the decision to expedite border talks and plans to mark the 70th anniversary of establishment of diplomatic relations.

 • Addressing the first India-Kyrgyzstan Business Forum, the Prime minister emphasised on better connectivity as being crucial for better trade ties.
-The two countries signed the Double Taxation Avoidance Agreementas talks continue on the preferential trade agreement with the Eurasian Economic Union (EAEU).
+The two countries signed the Double Taxation Avoidance Agreement As talks continue on the preferential trade agreement with the Eurasian Economic Union (EAEU).

-Importance for India
+SCO Importance for India

 • The full membership of the SCO will provide India greater visibility in the affairs of the Eurasian region which is strategically important for India.